d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 ## Summary

-* The sequence to sequence (seq2seq) model is based on the encoder-decoder architecture to generate a sequence output from a sequence input.
+* Following the design of the encoder-decoder architecture, we can use two RNNs to design a model for sequence to sequence learning.
-* We use multiple GRU layers for both the encoder and the decoder.
+* When implementing the encoder and the decoder, we can use multilayer RNNs.
+* We can use masks to filter out irrelevant computations, such as when calculating the loss.
+* In encoder-decoder training, the teacher forcing approach feeds original output sequences (in contrast to predictions) into the decoder.
+* BLEU is a popular measure for evaluating output sequences by matching $n$-grams between the predicted sequence and the label sequence.

 ## Exercises

-1. Can you think of other use cases of seq2seq besides neural machine translation?
-1. What if the input sequence in the example of this section is longer?
+1. Can you adjust the hyperparameters to improve the translation results?
-1. If we do not use the `SequenceMask` in the loss function, what may happen?
+1. Rerun the experiment without using masks in the loss calculation.
+What results do you observe?
+Why?
+1. If the encoder and the decoder differ in the number of layers or the number of hidden units, how can we initialize the hidden state of the decoder?
+1. In training, replace teacher forcing with feeding the prediction at the previous time step into the decoder.
+How does this influence the performance?
-1. Replace GRU with LSTM in the experiment.
+1. Rerun the experiment by replacing GRU with LSTM.
+1. Are there any other ways to design the output layer of the decoder?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/345)